ornlneutronimaging/qingge/README.md

     - mtex has a bug. change specimen symmetry to appropiate one.
       ex: 'triclinic' for Fe   ( ss = symmetry('triclinic')

+* Use ???? (fortran code) to calculate Bragg Edge profile

 **Files format**